T-Brick/c0deine/proofs.md

 - [ ] Implement tactics/theorems for evaluating C0 code in a proof-mode
 - [ ] Document everything

-Lower priority items are as follows
+Lower priority items that are technically not required are as follows:
 - [ ] Add marking/metadata in the AST and TST
 - [ ] Implement delaborator
 - [ ] Implement purity checker
-- [ ] Embed C0 as a DSL directly into Lean via metaprogramming

 ## Future Work